Love me Licia: Plot

 Bee Hive, a musical group that left for the United States at the end of the animated series, return from America and then go on tour followed by their girlfriends.
-Licia suspects that Mirko, her boyfriend and frontman of the Bee Hive, has fallen in love with Mary, the group's foreign manager, but in reality the one who falls in love with her is Marrabbio, Licia's father; Marrabbio will literally lose his head for Mary and will do his best to conquer her, often offering her inviting food cooked by him, but will have to measure himself against the younger and more beautiful Vilfredo, whom he nicknamed "Boiled Artichoke"; Vilfredo, however, will also have a negative role in the series, because he will kidnap the cat Giuliano in order to obtain the formula of Marrabbio's meatballs, to be later forgiven in the following series.
+Licia suspects that Mirko, her boyfriend and frontman of the Bee Hive, has fallen in love with Mary, the group's manager, but the one who actually falls in love with her is Marrabbio, Licia's father.
+Marrabbio will literally lose his head for Mary and will do his best to woo her, often offering her inviting food he cooked, but he will have to compete against the younger and more handsome Vilfredo, whom he nicknamed "Boiled Artichoke".
+Vilfredo, however, will have a negative role in the series, because he will kidnap the cat Giuliano to obtain the recipe of Marrabbio's meatballs, only to be forgiven in the following series.

-Miss Mary will have the power to sweeten the grumpy Marrabbio, to such an extent that he will be convinced to let Lycia go to the sea with Mirko and the Bee Hives, in order to be able to take care of Andrea, even if the grouch will still follow his daughter to the beach anyway, where new adventures and comic skits will take place.
+Miss Mary will have the power to sweeten the grumpy Marrabbio, to such an extent that he will be convinced to let Licia go to the beach with Mirko and the rest of Bee Hive, in order to be able to take care of Andrea.
+The grouchy father will follow his daughter to the beach anyway, where new adventures and comic skits will happen.